 Voting on other matters may be by a show of hands.

+By-law 25.1: Proxy Voting

+Every Member entitled to vote at a meeting of Members may, by means of a proxy, appoint a proxy holder to attend and vote on behalf of the Member.
+Each proxy holder shall be a delegate and may carry a maximum of six (6) proxies.

+A proxy must:

+a) Be signed by the Member;

+b) Comply with the format stipulated by the Club; and be submitted to the Club in accordance with the notice of the Member’s meeting.

+Modifications may be made to the above to allow for the virtual or electronic receipt of proxies and conduct of proxy voting.

 By-law 26: Eligibility to Vote

 Voting for club elections or on any matters pertaining to skating shall be restricted to eligible club members who are 18 years of age, the club Coaching Representative and Special Members of the club voting on behalf of their underage children (who must be members of the club).